gammapy/gamma-cat/README.md

   Astropy, Gammapy, ... are supported (very few people will run the scripts, no point in supporting old versions here, even if it would be easy to do).

+There is a nice Python package `gammacat` that's used to process and validate the catalog.
+But you can also use it for analysis if you know some Python.
+Start by looking at the examples in `gammacat/tests`, then look at the source code, then ask questions if you don't know how to do something.

 ## References

 * https://astrocats.space/